jimburton/sudoku/README.md

   readPuzzle :: FilePath -> IO Puzzle
 ```

-that, given a filename, reads the file and parses its contents as a
+that, given a filename, creates instructions that read the puzzle from
+the file, and deliver it as the result of the instructions.
+You may
-`Puzzle`.
-You may decide yourself what to do when the file does not
+decide yourself what to do when the file does not contain a
-contain a representation of a puzzle.
+representation of a puzzle.

 Examples:

 ```
-  Sudoku> s <- readPuzzle "puzzles/example.sud"
+  Sudoku> s <- readPuzzle "../puzzles/example.sud"
   Sudoku> printPuzzle s
   36..712..
   .5....18.